Skip to main content

 If you only started to receive the state pension part way through a year, you will need to count the weeks from the date you were due to start receiving it.
 This reverse would be true if you are dealing with the affairs of someone who died during the tax year – you would need to count the weeks from the start of the tax year in which they died up to the date of death.

-If you have another source of income which is taxed under PAYE, such as an occupational pension, then you might find the taxable figure for your state pension in your tax code for that source of income.
-If you are filling in an online Self Assessment tax return, the system might fill in the figure for you.
-Alternatively, you can contact HMRC to ask them the correct figure.
+If you have another source of income which is taxed under PAYE, such as an employment or occupational pension, then you might find the taxable figure for your state pension in your tax code for that source of income.
+If you are filling in an online Self Assessment tax return, the system might fill in the figure for you, but you should check to make sure that it matches your records.
+Alternatively, you can contact HMRC to ask them to tell you the correct taxable state pension figure.

 Example – calculating taxable state pension

-The first payment she receives is therefore on 12 April 2024.
-Although Christine did not actually receive any state pension in the 2023/24 tax year (which ended on 5 April 2024), had she been paid weekly, she would have received payments on 22, 29 March and 5 April.
-Her taxable state pension for 2023/24 is therefore three times the weekly amount she is due – 3 x £203.85 = £611.55.
+The first payment Christine receives is on Friday 10 April 2026.
+Although Christine did not actually receive any state pension in the 2025/26 tax year (which ended on 5 April 2026), if she had been paid weekly, she would have received payments on 20, 27 March and 3 April.
+Her taxable state pension for 2025/26 is therefore three times the weekly amount she is due – 3 x £230.25 = £690.75.

 Non-taxable payments connected to state pension

-Note that the winter fuel payment and Christmas bonus, also paid by the Department for Work and Pensions, are both non-taxable.
+Note that the winter fuel payment (pension age winter heating payment in Scotland) and Christmas bonus, also paid by the Department for Work and Pensions, are both non-taxable.
 Be careful not to include these amounts as part of your taxable state pension amount.
 Child dependency additions paid with state pension are non-taxable.
 Pension credit is also a non-taxable state benefit and does not need to be declared.

 Backdated state pension claims

-You can backdate a claim to the state pension by up to 12 months.
-So if, for example, you reach state pension age on 1 October 2024 but do not claim it at that time, up to 30 September 2025 you can still backdate your claim as if you had originally made it at 1 October 2024.
+If you reach state pension age on or after 6 April 2016 you can backdate a claim to the new state pension by up to 12 months.
+So if, for example, you reach state pension age on 1 October 2026 but do not claim it at that time, up to 30 September 2027 you can still backdate your claim as if you had originally made it at 1 October 2026.

-In such cases, the state pension will be taxed in the year it would have been paid, had the claim been made at the appropriate time.
-Therefore, using 1 October 2024 as in the above example, any state pension that would have been due to be paid to you between 1 October 2023 and 5 April 2025 will be taxable in the 2024/25 tax year.
-Any amount due from 6 April 2025 will then be taxable in 2025/26.
+In such cases, the state pension will be taxed based on the year the entitlement arose, had the claim been made at the appropriate time.
+Therefore, using 1 October 2026 as in the above example, any state pension that would have you have been entitled to receive between 1 October 2026 and 5 April 2027 will be taxable in the 2026/27 tax year.
+Any amount due from 6 April 2027 will then be taxable in 2027/28.

 This is effectively just a catch-up payment of the state pension you would have been due to receive if you had claimed it earlier, so there is no special tax treatment in this situation.
-This is different to where you defer your state pension.
+This is different to where you defer your state pension, which applies only to people who reached state pension age by 5 April 2016.

 Back to top